freifunk-bielefeld/firmware-selector/README.md

 Features:

 - can scrape HTML file listings or read a JSON API (array of image path strings)
-- English and German translations available
+- English, German and Polish translations are available
 - supports stable, beta and experimental image selection

 Similar projects: